turbot/steampipe-docs/docs/faq/overview.md

 ### Can plugin X have a table for Y?

 If the plugin lacks a table you need, file a feature request (GitHub issue) for a new table in the applicable plugin repo, e.g. `github.com/turbot/steampipe-plugin-{pluginName}/issues`.
-We welcome direct code contributions as well!
-The following [guide](https://steampipe.io/docs/develop/writing-your-first-table) is a good starting point to build your write your first table.
+Of course we welcome contributions!
+The following [guide](https://steampipe.io/docs/develop/writing-your-first-table) shows you how to write your first table.

-### Steampipe does not support X plugin?
+### Does Steampipe have a plugin for X?

 If you have an idea for a new plugin, file a [feature request](https://github.com/turbot/steampipe/issues/) (GitHub issue) with the label 'plugin suggestions'.
-We welcome code contributions as well, writing your first plugin [guide](https://steampipe.io/docs/develop/writing_plugins/overview) will help you get started.
+We welcome code contributions as well.
+If you want to write a plugin, our [guide](https://steampipe.io/docs/develop/writing_plugins/overview) will help you get started.

 ### How can I dynamically create Steampipe connections?

-All connections are specified in `~/.steampipe/config/*.spc` files.
+All connections are specified in [~/.steampipe/config/*.spc](https://steampipe.io/docs/reference/config-files/overview) files.
 Steampipe watches those files and reacts to changes, so if you build those files dynamically you can create connections dynamically.

 ### Can I create and use regular Postgres tables?